Hopeful-ly/motivato/README.md

 # Motivato Environment Variables

-This document describes the environment variables required for the Everythin.ir application.
+This document describes the environment variables required for the Motivato application.

 ## Authentication Variables